AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Configure match keys** – Select the identifiers used for audience matching (e.g., hashed email).

 Once your collaboration entity is created and your branding and match keys are configured, you can begin connecting with collaborators.
-This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases, billing ownership, and legal agreements), and confirming the relationship.
+This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.

 To learn more about each step in the connection process, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
 For a visual walkthrough, including how to browse collaborators and manage connection settings in the UI, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.